Coosawhatchie in Jasper County, South Carolina — The American South (South Atlantic)

 Erected by The South Carolina Historical Society.

 Location.
 32° 35.303′ N, 80° 55.612′ W. Marker is in Coosawhatchie, South Carolina, in Jasper County.
 Marker is at the intersection of W Frontage Rd ( SC 462 ), on the right on W Frontage Rd ( SC 462 ).
+Driveway for 2nd African Baptist Church.
 Touch for map.
-Driveway for 2nd African Baptist Church.
 Marker is at or near this postal address: 6904 W Frontage Rd, Coosawhatchie SC 29912, United States of America.
+Touch for directions.

 Regarding Battle of Coosawhatchie.
 A part of: American Revolutionary War Trail, South Carolina, Lowcountry